 Sensitivity analyses

-In a sensitivity analysis we will explore if models with more complicated correlation structures are a better fit to the data.
-These models are not being used as our primary analysis models as there is limited understanding as to when such models will converge and how to choose between the various different correlation structures which might be plausible.
-To this end we will additionally fit generalised linear mixed models (with same link functions and fixed effects as described above) to include a discrete time decay correlation structure including a random cluster effect with auto-regressive structure (AR (1)).
+We will conduct a sensitivity analysis to explore whether models with more complicated correlation structures are better fits to the data.
+These models are not our primary analysis models as there is limited understanding of when such models will converge and how to choose between the various correlation structures that may be plausible.
+To this end we will additionally fit generalised linear mixed models (with the same link functions and fixed effects described above) to include a discrete time decay correlation structure that includes a random cluster effect with an auto-regressive structure (AR (1)).